 Sometimes these consultants even make house calls!
 Additionally, your pediatrician’s office may have a lactation consultant on staff, or can point you in the direction of one

 Avoid struggling with breastfeeding issues by investing in the right education from the beginning.
-Enroll in The Ultimate Breastfeeding Class for only $19!
+Enroll in The Ultimate Breastfeeding Class today.

 The Biggest Concerns New Moms Have about Breastfeeding

 New mothers have an endless amount of firsts to figure out and breastfeeding is a big one.

 This next section will identify some of those breastfeeding concerns and remove some of the unknowns that can cause cause new moms anxiety.

 What is Colostrum and do I Have it?!